 There are times when common cold and flu affects even the most devout of yoga practitioners, and of course, both these diseases are contagious too.
 Yes, you can practice yoga while you have the flu.
 If you’re so sick that you can’t get out of bed, simply meditate and utilize pranayama.
 But if you are at a point where you feel you can practice asana, there are plenty of poses that can help you reduce the length of time you have the flu and how badly it affects you.

 Though the flue doesn’t pose serious health concerns for people in good health, it can pave way for an exhausting and an annoying yoga experience.
 Practicing yoga while you have the flu takes the individual through the path that embraces a faster recovery rate, as yoga is known to possess inherent abilities that help regulate the immune system, as it also keeps the immune system to remain healthy and strong to ward off infections.

 Through inversions, the passive circulation related to the lymphatic system increases, which in turn paves for the production as well as the circulation related to the lymphatic system.
-Inversions such as headstand, shoulder stand, plow as well as the pose where the legs are up against the wall helps in enhancing the immune cells and lymph flow through the body.
+Inversions such as headstand, shoulder stand, plough as well as the pose where the legs are up against the wall help in enhancing the immune cells and lymph flow through the body.

 The secondary organs related to the immune system, which are the lymph nodes in armpits and groin as well as spleen gets activated through hip openers and twists, and these organs are important production areas for immune cells.
 By practising yoga while you have the flu and incorporate specific yoga poses such as bound angle and pigeon, the organs of the immune system become strong and healthy to ward off the negative effects of flu.